 Prefer to do the whole process over the phone?
 Call Senior65.com at 800-930-7956.

-I’m signing up for a Medigap, MA or drug plan for first time
+I’m signing up for a Medicare insurance for the first time

 If you missed the deadline to sign up for Medicare Advantage or Medicare Part D Drug, you can use AEP to sign up for plans for the first time.
 You are guaranteed to be approved but you may be subject to late enrollment penalties.